Lawyers Imaan, Hadi sent on 14-day judicial remand by Islamabad ATC after arrest

 Lawyer and rights activist Imaan Mazari and her husband, advocate Hadi Ali Chattha.
 PHOTO: EXPRESS

-Human rights lawyer Imaan Mazari and her husband, Advocate Hadi Ali Chattha, were presented in an anti-terrorism court (ATC) in Islamabad on Friday after their earlier arrest and sent on a 14-day judicial remand.
+Human rights lawyer Imaan Mazari and her husband, Advocate Hadi Ali Chattha, were sent on a 14-day judicial remand by an anti-terrorism court (ATC) in Islamabad on Friday after their earlier arrest.

 The Islamabad Police had arrested the couple near the underpass outside Serena Hotel while they were on their way to the district session court.

-The attached order from Judge Abual Hasnat Muhammad Zulqarnain said the investigating officer had requested seven days physical remand for the investigation and recovery.
+The attached order from Judge Abual Hasnat Muhammad Zulqarnain said the investigating officer had requested seven days physical remand for the investigation and recovery of material in a case dated February 10, 2025, at the Secretariat Police Station.

 "Perusal of record depicts that physical remand doesn't appear warranted in instant case, therefore both accused persons are hereby sent to judicial custody for 14 days.
 Accused person be again produced before the court" on February 6.